- What exactly is Accreditation?

 What do we receive upon becoming accredited?

 The U.S. Chamber will prepare a press release and recognize your status on its Web site.
-In the weeks following your Accreditation, you will receive a letter from U.S. Chamber President and CEO Tom Donohue, a personalized Accreditation certificate, and access to marketing materials to promote your successful Accreditation.
+In the weeks following your Accreditation, you will receive a letter from U.S. Chamber CEO Tom Donohue, a personalized Accreditation certificate, and access to marketing materials to promote your successful Accreditation.
 Also, your chamber will have the distinction of being one of the nation's leading chambers of commerce.

 How long does my chamber's Accreditation status last?